filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 # Project Description

 Hi there, we're the Hercules Development team.
 We've been enjoying IPFS for sometime and would like to be a part of this jounrey as it scales.
-We plan to have our designet whip up some really sleek UI for a Block Explorer we would use (as devs and a use case) as well as one that others interested in the FIL ecosystem would enjoy and understand intuitively.
+We plan to have our designer whip up some really sleek UI for a Block Explorer we would use (as devs and a use case) as well as one that others interested in the FIL ecosystem would enjoy and understand intuitively.
-For Milestone 1 we should have the mocks and the basic ui on a staging environment, and hopefully if the docs are good we'll have basic realtime dev data from the FIL network populating the fields.
+- For Milestone 1 we will have the mocks and the basic ui on a staging environment, and hopefully if the FIL docs are good we'll have basic realtime dev data from the FIL network populating the fields.
-For Milestone 2 we'd like to work closelt with those in charge to ensure Milestone 1 is behind us while improving the useability oand complete functionality of the exploree.
+- For Milestone 2 we'd like to work closely with those in charge to ensure Milestone 1 is behind us while improving the useability and complete functionality of the explorer.
-For Milestone 3 we'll have everything documented appropiatelt so anyone can build it while deciding an appropiate maintainence agreement post build.
+- For Milestone 3 we'll have everything documented appropiately so anyone can build it while deciding an appropiate maintainence agreement post build.

 ## Deliverables

-A fully functional Block Explorer as described in the RFP.
+A fully functional Block Explorer as described in the `app-dev` RFP.

 ## Development Roadmap